Education

 CERE

 Centre for Environmental and Resource Economics is a inter-disciplinary reserach centre within environmental and natural resource economics.
 CERE is a collaboration between SLU and Umeå University.
-More information is found on the CERE webpage.
+More information is found on the CERE webpage

 Journal of Forest Economics (JFE)

 The journal was found by late prof. Sören Wibe in 1995.
-The journal publishes four numbers each year and is published by Elsevier.
+The journal publishes four numbers each year and is published by Now Publishers.
 The journal is a strong contributing factor to an extensive collaboration between the Department and forest economists all over the world.
 The editors for the journal is Prof. Runar Brännlund (Umeå University) and Prof. Peichen Gong (SLU).